Notre Dame Fire May Cause Extensive Damage To Paris Landmark

 — BuzzFeed News (@BuzzFeedNews) April 15, 2019

-Melissa Bell, the reporter on the scene for CNN said that her hair was being burnt by the soot and cinders that are falling from the building.
-Bell says she was watching as one of the spires was engulfed, and fell through the roof of the great building.
+Melissa Bell, the reporter on the scene for CNN, said that her hair was being burnt by the soot and cinders that are falling from the building.
+Bell says she was watching as one of the spires was engulfed and fell through the roof of the great building.

 The Notre Dame Cathedral, built in the 13th century, is located on an island, Île de la Cité, and welcomes 13 million visitors every year.